firecatmusic/kino/Help/Tuning.md

 **`LOAD TUNE`** opens the list with the tunes you have in your folder.
 And applies the tune you choose from the list.
 <p style="color:red;">Make sure to backup your tune before loading a different one otherwise you might loose it</p>

 **`SUSPENSION MONITOR`** adds a small interface allowing you to get live values for camber which might assists you in tuning your car.
-**`ZERO CAMBER THRESHOLD`** a threshold for the optimal camber value around the 0.
-Values that are beyond the threshold will show up as green/red.
+**`ZERO CAMBER THRESHOLD`** a "margin of error" for the optimal camber value (aka 0).
+Values withing the threshold will show up green.
+While positive camber is shown as red.

 **`CUSTOM BACKFIRE`** (enabled by default) adds a custom backfire to your exhaust.
 You can adjust the ***sound volume*** and the ***duration time*** with **`VOLUME`** and **`MAX TIME`** sliders.